 doesn’t even look up my balance for once in her life

 of Genet, but I don’t, I stick with Verlaine

 after practically going to sleep with quandariness

 Moving on from the magazine, he goes to the bank and barely has an interaction with someone named “Miss Stillwagon” whose first name is likely “Linda”.
 He adds the last piece of information in parentheses as an afterthought meant only for the reader.
 Linda doesn’t look up his bank balance like she normally does.
-This is something that’s notable enough for him to mention it.
-It is also the first indication that this particular day is any different than others that have come before it.
+This is something that’s notable enough for him to mention.
+It is also the first indication that this particular day is any different from others that have come before it.

 and for Mike I just stroll into the PARK LANE